The Base Funding Package

 Ph.D. students (full-time) in years 1 to 5 of their programs who maintain good standing.
 Awards will be made to eligible first-year doctoral students only when all work for the M.A. degree is complete (not to dual registrants).
 Students in the third year or higher of their doctoral program must have met with their Ph.D.
 Supervisory Committee within the last 12 months.
 The report of the Supervisory Committee must indicate that the student is making satisfactory progress towards the degree.

-Students must be registered as full-time degree candidates in order to hold a U of T Graduate Fellowship.
+Students must be registered as full-time degree candidates in order to receive the base funding package.
 They must be in full-time attendance for a minimum of 14 weeks in any session during which they hold awards.
-Except for absences necessary for research purposes, as approved by their graduate unit, they must reside in such geographical proximity as to be able to participate fully in their graduate unit’s activities during that session.
 Students who are not in full-time attendance (except for approved absences for research purposes) for at least 14 weeks in a session will be required to repay the award.

 Where programs exist that can be pursued on a part-time or full-time basis, graduate students with a disability that prevents them from enrolling on a full-time basis may, under certain circumstances, be considered for a University of Toronto Graduate Fellowship on the basis of academic merit.
 For this purpose, disability is defined under the Human Rights Code, Chapter 53, Section 9(1)(b).
 To be eligible, a student must provide his or her graduate unit with a letter from the University’s Director of Special Services to Persons with a Disability confirming that part-time study is, in effect, full-time study for that student.